Horse racing: Sir Winston wins 151st Belmont Stakes in upset

 Both Sir Winston and War of Will, however, are trained by Mark Casse and no protest was made.

-“I said all week long that he was doing really well,” a smiling Casse said after the race.
+“I said all week long that he was doing really well,” a smiling Casse said of the 10-1 winner.
 “What can I say, it’s just exciting.”

 He said second-favorite War of Will, ridden by Tyler Gaffalione, did not run his best race on Saturday.